nextstrain/tb/README.md

 ## Repo history
 The current Nextstrain github repo differs substantially from the original version of the repo.

-The original version was created to perform phylogenetic analyses for a specific North America-focused dataset for which a vcf file had already been created by external collaborators.
-The code and vcf file for that workflow are still available [here](https://github.com/nextstrain/tb/tree/north-america-archived).
-That version of the repo was also originally used in the [Nextstrain tutorial for creating a bacterial workflow](https://docs.nextstrain.org/en/latest/tutorials/creating-a-bacterial-phylogenetic-workflow.html).
+The original version was created to perform phylogenetic analyses for a specific North America-focused dataset for which a VCF file had already been created by external collaborators.
+The code and VCF file for that workflow are still available [in a branch of this repo](https://github.com/nextstrain/tb/tree/north-america-archived).
+That branch of the repo was also originally used in the [Nextstrain tutorial for creating a bacterial workflow](https://docs.nextstrain.org/en/latest/tutorials/creating-a-bacterial-phylogenetic-workflow.html).

-In addition, a phylogenetic tree was previously available at `nextstrain.org/tb/global` that was generated using a separate workflow and a different dataset which included global tb sequences.
-The code for that analysis is no longer available, but the tree is available [here](https://nextstrain.org/tb/global@2018-10-03).

-One of the main differences of the current workflow compared to the original workflow is that it starts from raw sequence data from the NCBI SRA rather than starting from a vcf file.
+One of the main differences of the current workflow compared to the original workflow is that it starts from raw sequence data from the NCBI SRA rather than starting from a VCF file.
 This necessitates extra steps in the workflow, including:
 * Ingest sequence data from NCBI SRA
 * Perform genotyping using snippy
-* Create a vcf file for phylogenetic analysis
+* Create a VCF file for phylogenetic analysis

 Other major differences include:
 * Assign lineages and identify drug resistance variants using tb-profiler